Minnesota Midget Melon

 |Tom King Farms|

-Minnesota Midget melons are a petite variety melon that typically do not exceed five inches across and are about the size of a softball.
-Resembling a miniature cantaloupe the thin skin of the Minnesota Midget is covered in rough, tan netting and is slightly segmented by vertical ridges.
+Minnesota Midget melons are a petite variety that typically do not exceed 10 to 12 centimeters in diameter, approximately the size of a softball.
+Resembling a miniature cantaloupe, the thin skin of the Minnesota Midget is covered in rough, tan netting and is slightly segmented by vertical ridges.
 Its interior flesh is a creamy bright orange hue in color and surrounds a large seed cavity.
-Like many muskmelon varieties when ripe the Minnesota Midget melon will have a sweet melon fragrance.
+Like many muskmelon varieties, when ripe the Minnesota Midget melon will have a sweet melon fragrance full of floral and tropical aromas.
 Its juicy flesh has a high sugar content and offers a sweet flavor and melt in your mouth texture.

 Minnesota Midget melons are available in the early summer months.